Easy Pepperidge Farm Stuffing with Sage Sausage & Apple

 How to make it vegan

-You can easily convert this to a vegan stuffing by omitting the sausage and the butter.
+You can easily convert this Pepperidge farm stuffing recipe to a vegan stuffing by omitting the sausage and the butter.

-- Substitute a textured vegetable protein for the sausage (or leave it out.)
+- Substitute a textured vegetable protein or the sausage (or leave it out.)

 - Use vegetable broth instead of chicken broth.

-- Substitute the eggs for 1 rip banana or ½ cup unsweetened apple sauce
+- Substitute the eggs for 1 ripe banana or 1/2 cup unsweetened apple sauce.

 There has long been a debate about stuffing vs. dressing.
 Is there a difference?